 A person who has had an injury that does not qualify as compensable under Virginia law is not entitled to workers’ compensation benefits.
 Also, a person who works for a company who is an independent contractor and not actually an employee of a company is not able to obtain workers’ compensation benefits.
 Employers who have fewer than three employees are not required to have workers’ compensation insurance.
 If the individual works for a company that has fewer than three employees, then they will be able to obtain Richmond workers’ compensation benefits.

 Workers’ compensation benefits apply to a person’s future needs.
 If an injured worker is able to successfully get under a lifetime medical award for their injuries, then the idea is that the workers’ comp insurance carrier will provide medical benefits for as long as needed by that injured worker.
 All future needs should be covered by that lifetime medical award.
-For more information, consult with a dedicated lawyer today.
+For more information, consult with a dedicated injury lawyer today.

 Richmond workers’ compensation benefits are related to the amount of money a worker makes.
 In order to compute their average weekly wage, the employer looks at the 52 weeks leading up to their work accident and what they are paid on a weekly basis.
 To obtain the weekly check amount, they take two-thirds of that number.